QuiltMC/rfcs/specification/0000-common-configuration-api.md

 - **Setting**: A single value and its associated metadata.
 - **Category**: A logical grouping of Settings.
 A Setting may be a member of multiple Categories.
 - **Validation Group**: A logical grouping of Settings used for validation.
 A Setting may be a member of only one Validation Group.
-- **Value Parser**: A function that converts user input to the underlying data type of the Setting.
+- **Value Converter**: An object that handles conversion between the value and UI state.
 - **Formatter**: A function that maps a value to Minecraft `Text` suitable for display.
 - **Setting Validator**: A function that is invoked to accept or reject the value of a single Setting.
 - **Group Validator**: A function that is invoked to accept or reject the set of values in a single Validation Group.